softwaremill/odelay/README.md

 [![Build Status](https://travis-ci.org/softprops/odelay.png?branch=master)](https://travis-ci.org/softprops/odelay)

-A small set of primatives supporting delayed reactions in scala, reusing what tools you have on hand.
+A small set of primitives supporting delayed reactions in scala, reusing what tools you have on hand.

 ## usage

 Odelay executes tasks after a specified [FiniteDuration][fd].
-This differs from the behavior the default execution of [Futures][fut], which are executed at some non-deterministic time.
+This differs from the default behavior [Futures][fut], which are executed at some non-deterministic time.

-`Futures` are useful primatives for deferring tasks that may take a non trival amount of time to execute.
+`Futures` are useful primitives for deferring tasks that may take a non trival amount of time to execute.

 Delayed operations are useful when you know up front when you want a given task to be executed.

-Odelay defines two primary primatives.
+Odelay defines two primary primitives.

-An `odelay.Timer` which executes a tasks after the provided delay and an `odelay.Timeout` which is the result of an `odelay.Timers` task application.
+An `odelay.Timer` which executes a tasks after the provided delay and an `odelay.Timeout` which is the result of an `odelay.Timer's` task application.
-These primatives often work offstage, unseen by user code.
+These primitives often operate offstage, unseen by user code.

 The interface for delaying tasks is `odelay.Delay`.